jsonstat/conv/docs/EXAMPLES.md

 jsonstatdice eurostat.jsonstat eurostat-subset.jsonstat --filter sex=T,age=Y15-74,unit=PC_ACT
 ```

-Now that we are sure that _sex_, _age_ and _unit_ are single-category dimensions, we can remove them from the transposed JSON:
+Now that we are sure that _sex_, _age_ and _unit_ are single-category dimensions, we can remove them from the transposed JSON.
+In the original Eurostat dataset, _freq_ was also a single-category dimension (always "annual").
+We can drop all of them:

 ```
-jsonstat2arrobj eurostat-subset.jsonstat eurostat-drop.json --by geo --drop sex,age,unit
+jsonstat2arrobj eurostat-subset.jsonstat eurostat-drop.json --by geo --drop sex,age,unit,freq
 ```

 #### 4. Convert JSON to CSV